artjsalina5/CSE2301-Digital-Logic-Design/README.md

 - **LogicWorks Software for Simulation and Testing**
 - **Debugging, Timing Diagrams, and More!**

 🌟 This course is project-heavy and you’ll be using **LogicWorks** for circuit design and simulation.
-Get ready to get hands-on with hardware and software.

 ---